kdbock/artbeat-app/.github/to_do.md

 Implement calendar system that works with google map system already in place that shows near the time of the event.

 add ability for artist to create and manage art classes.

+user competition - when user uploads capture - notification in feed, when user acheives level - notication in feed, when user completes art walk - notification in feed.
+Figure out ways to celebrate user achievements in a public visible way.

+ranking screen, and widget for dashboards.